Wayne Nance: 1980s

 On September 11, 1985, the skeleton of Janet Lee Lucas, 23, was found in Missoula, Montana, with two .32 caliber bullets in her skull, three miles away from where Bachmann had been found.
 Investigators believe she died between 1983 and 1985.
 Lucas' remains went unidentified until May 2021, and she was initially believed to be of Asian descent.
 Like the other Jane Does found near East Missoula, Lucas was given a name before she was identified, "Christy Crystal Creek".
-Based on examination, her age range was between 18-and-35-years-old.
+Based on examination, her age range was between 18 and 35 years old.
 She was between 4-feet-10 and 5-feet-2 inches tall and weighed between 90 and 110 pounds.
 Examination indicated that she most likely had a history of smoking and had many fillings in her teeth, as well as two root canals.
 She also had oral surgery that used characteristically Asian dental techniques, involving the screwing of a dental post into the tooth.
 After genetic genealogy research was conducted after a successful DNA extraction, it was learned that Lucas originated from Spokane, Washington, having disappeared from Sandpoint, Idaho during the summer of 1983.
 It is unknown when or why she came to Montana.
 Nance has not been definitively linked to this murder, but he is the only suspect.

 Nance was also responsible for the December 12, 1985, murders of 34-year-old Michael Robert Shook and Teresa Lynn Shook, 32, in Ravalli County, Montana, who were tied up inside their home and stabbed to death.
 Nance, armed with a gun, walked into the household at 9 p.m. and introduced himself as "Conan the Barbarian".
 He then demanded their money and fired off a shot, which hit Teresa in the leg.
 A post-mortem examination would reveal that Nance had tried to dig the bullet out of her leg.
 This led to the belief that Nance had not intended to hit Teresa and was aiming to instead fire a warning shot.
-After shooting Teresa, Nance ordered and locked Michael and Teresa's three children into their shared bedroom.
+After shooting Teresa, Nance locked Michael and Teresa's three children into their shared bedroom.